Career of Lionel Messi: 2008–2009: First treble

-In his first uninterrupted campaign, the 2008–09 season, he scored 38 goals in 51 games, contributing alongside Eto'o and winger Thierry Henry to a total of 100 goals in all competitions, a record at the time for the club.
-During his first season under Barcelona's new manager, former captain Pep Guardiola, Messi played mainly as a false winger.
-During the Clásico on 2 May 2009, however, he played for the first time as a false nine, assisting his side's first goal and scoring twice in an emphatic 6–2 victory, the team's greatest-ever score at Real Madrid's Santiago Bernabéu Stadium.
-Returning to the wing, he played his first final since breaking into the first team on 13 May, scoring once and assisting a second goal as Barcelona defeated Athletic Bilbao 4–1 at the Mestalla Stadium in the 2009 Copa del Rey final.
+During the 2008–09 season, he scored 38 goals in 51 games, contributing alongside Eto'o and Thierry Henry to a total of 100 goals in all competitions, a record at the time for the club.
+During his first season under Barcelona's new manager Pep Guardiola, Messi played mainly as a false winger.
+On 2 May 2009, however, he played for the first time as a false nine, scoring twice in a 6–2 victory over Real Madrid.
+Returning to the wing, he scored once and assisted a second goal as Barcelona defeated Athletic Bilbao 4–1 in the 2009 Copa del Rey final.
 With 23 league goals from Messi that season, Barcelona became La Liga champions three days later and achieved its fifth double.

-As the season's Champions League top scorer with nine goals, the youngest in the tournament's history, Messi scored two goals and assisted one more to ensure a 4–0 quarter-final first leg victory at home over Bayern Munich on 8 April.
-He returned as a false nine during the 2009 Champions League final on 27 May in Rome at the Stadio Olimpico against defending champions Manchester United, scoring the second in a 2–0 win via a header over goalkeeper Edwin van der Sar.
-Barcelona thus achieved the first treble in the history of Spanish football.
-This success was reflected in a new contract, signed on 18 September, which committed Messi to the club through 2016 with a new buyout clause of €250 million, while his salary increased to €12 million.
+Messi became the season's Champions League top scorer with nine goals, the youngest in the tournament's history.
+He returned as a false nine during the 2009 Champions League final on 27 May in Rome against defending champions Manchester United, scoring the second goal in a 2–0 victory.
+Barcelona achieved the first treble in the history of Spanish football, an accomplishment that was reflected in a new contract which committed Messi to the club through 2016.
+The contract had a buyout clause of €250 million, and increased his salary to €12 million.